lazyracket/car-sales-chart/README.md

 # Chinese Small Car Sales Trend Visualization and Analysis

-This repository contains an interactive visualization of top-selling small car sales trends in China from August 2021 onwards, along with an automated data collection and storage system.
+This repository contains an interactive visualization of top-selling small car sales trends in China, with data ranging from January 2019 onwards, along with an automated data collection and storage system.

 ## Note on Terminology
 In this project, "small cars" refers to what are commonly known as "小型车" or "A0级车" in the Chinese automotive market.
 This segment roughly corresponds to B-segment cars in Europe or subcompact cars in the United States.
 The A0 classification is specific to the Chinese market and represents compact to subcompact vehicles with the following typical characteristics: